 Questions Answers Date/Version application reduce its competitiveness? applicants to maximize service to BEAD-eligible locations (IPv2, p.
 47).
 14. Can you confirm that each applicant submits one prequalification but must file separate project applications for each non-contiguous area?
 Yes.
 Each entity submits a single Prequalification Application and a separate Project Application for each Project Area it applies for.
 For example, an entity applying for three distinct Project Areas would submit one Prequalification Application and three Project Applications.
 April 4, 2025/V. 5.0 The application platform will validate that your proposed Project Area follows contiguity rules.
 A Project Area must be contiguous but can contain connecting "empty" PAUs without eligible locations; in this way, two eligible PAUs can be connected via middle mile infrastructure in a PAU without eligible locations and still be considered contiguous.
 If an applicant chooses not to include a PAU to link two areas, the proposed area would be non-contiguous, requiring it to be split into two separate projects.
 15. Is there a way for individuals assisting with a BEAD application to access the PAU map without formally applying for an area to help assess costs and feasibility?
 Currently, the PAU map is available only through the CPUC BEAD Application portal.
 Prospective applicants can register as users and add other collaborators as needed.
-To register, visit https://register.bead.cpuc.ca.gov/register/bead .
+To register, visit https://register.bead.cpuc.ca.gov/register/bead.
 The CPUC will soon release a shapefile download of all Project Area Units (PAUs).
-Check the data.download.webpage regularly for availability.
+Check the data download webpage regularly for availability.
 April 4, 2025/V. 5.0 16.
 For a Project Area, can we combine two Census Block Groups (CBGs) that have contiguous boundaries but are in two different counties?
 Yes, applicants may combine any adjacent Project Area Units (PAUs), regardless of county boundaries.
 For more details, please see the webinar on Project Area design available on the CPUC BEAD Events webpage.
 April 4, 2025/V. 5.0 17.
+Can the same shapefile packages be used for multiple application questions with overlapping requirements, or do separate submissions need to be made for each question?
+(Application questions 5.3 and 5.15) Yes.
+Applicants may upload the same shapefile as long as it contains all required information for both questions.
+April 10, 2025/V. 6.0 18.
 Is there a way to access detailed location data (including latitude and longitude) for underserved and unserved areas?
 Currently, only location IDs are available in a downloadable format.
 To obtain detailed data such as map coordinates or addresses, applicants must use their existing fabric license or apply for one through the NTIA or CostQuest.
-Applicants can download the available CPUC BEAD map data from the CPUC BEAD Data Download webpage.
-April 17, 2025/V. 7.0 18.
-For an application with licensed fixed wireless deployment only, how does an applicant respond to Question 5.15 pertains to the environmental review of the project.
-Applicants must still provide a KMZ or shapefile of the project area in Question 5.15 and indicate in Question 5.15A that the project will not involve site disruption.
-April 24, 2025/V. 8.0
+April 17, 2025/V. 7.0